DonWick32/CSPE32-Project/Final Submission/README.md

  #Minimum Spanning Tree\
- -Prim's Algorithm: A vertex is chosen as the starting node in a graph with n nodes.
+ -Prim's Algorithm: A vertex is chosen as the starting node in a graph with n vertices.
 The cheapest edge at the vertex is added to the tree.
 Next, the algorithm looks for the next cheapest edge connected to the vertices in the tree and checks if a cycle is formed in the tree.
 If a cycle is formed, it does not add the edge to the tree and goes for the next cheapest edge.
 Else, it adds the edge and new vertex to the tree and looks for the next cheapest edge.
-This process ends when there n-1 edge in the tree.
+This process ends when there are n-1 edges in the tree.
+Time complexity is O(n^2).

+ -Kruskal's Algorithm: The edges in the graph with n vertices are sorted and the two cheapest edges is added to the tree.
+Next, the next cheapest edge is selected and it checks if a cycle is formed.
+If it is, then the edge is not added and algorithm moves to the next edge.
+If not, then the edge is added and the next edge is taken.
+This process ends when there are n-1 edges in the tree.
+Time complexity is O(eloge) where e is the number of edges in the graph.

  #Bruteforce algorithm to find Minimum Hamiltonian cycle in complete graph\
  -This algorithm finds every hamiltonian cycle and its weight and displays the Hamiltonian Cycle with the least weight.\